scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Error message

-Error messages get a 'data-form' attribute whose value uses the pattern `error-[ID of the field that has the error]`.
+Error messages get a `data-form` attribute whose value uses the pattern `error-[ID of the field that has the error]`.

 In the case of a radio button group, the attribute uses the pattern `error-[name of the radio group]`.